Skip to content

 The Rise of Food Delivery Services

 Before the COVID-19 pandemic, food delivery apps and services were experiencing annual growth of approximately 7% to 8%.
 However, the pandemic caused a significant surge in demand, with Australia experiencing the most notable increase.
-This growth was largely driven by millennials and Gen Z consumers who value the convenience of prepared meals.
-In fact, roughly 57% of Americans prefer to order delivery or takeout, while 43% prefer to dine in at restaurants.
+This growth was primarily driven by millennials and Gen Z consumers who value the convenience of prepared meals.
+Roughly 57% of Americans prefer to order delivery or takeout, while 43% prefer to dine in at restaurants.
 Consumers prefer ordering delivery or takeout for five main reasons:

 • It’s enjoyable to eat at home (76%)